Nan Watson: Solo, duo, and three-artist exhibitions, 1916–1937

 When, in 1928, the Rehn Galleries gave Watson a solo show of flower paintings and a few portraits, New York critics noticed the event.
 A critic for the New York Sun said Watson was "a flower painter of repute" who also made attractive portraits having excellent likenesses.
 The New York Times said she had a sensitive eye for color [and] a notable feeling for arrangement".
 A critic for Art News said the portraits were "admirably unmannered".
 The Evening Post reproduced a portrait of Dorothy Varian and described the painting in detail.
 The author noted the "delicacy and power combined" in the painting as well as its "candor, directness, [and] fidelity to personal conceptions".
 Helen Appleton Read, writing in the Brooklyn Daily Eagle, said of the flower paintings "they are not decorations, follow no formula of design or color, but exist for themselves as works of art."
 She added: "The directness of the statement is disarming.
 In presenting no definite manner or striking arrangement, they are apparently charming expert bits of realism, lovely because the model was so in life."

 In 1929, the Whitney Studio Galleries gave Watson a duo exhibition with the landscape painter, Arthur E. Cederquist.
 Writing in the New York Times, Lloyd Goodrich called her a "portraitist of flowers", whose paintings were "alive with the freshness and the fragile brilliancy of their subjects."
 He concluded: "One knows no other painter of flowers who captures so completely their delicate life without becoming in the least sentimental about it or lapsing into merely technical fireworks."
 In the Brooklyn Daily Eagle, Helen Appleton Read's critique credited Watson with "an increased mastery of form" and said she maintained "a sincere and personal appreciation of the subject and a simple, direct method of presenting it."
 The article was accompanied by a reproduction of a portrait of the head and shoulders of a woman entitled, simply, "Portrait".
 Read said the work combined "the power-like grace characteristic of the flower compositions with sensitive appreciation of character."
 This portrait is shown above, image no. 1.

 In 1932, when Watson showed recent oil paintings in a solo exhibition at the Kraushaar Galleries on Fifth Avenue in Manhattan, critics, again, took notice.
 One said she showed "work of the highest quality ... honest, unpretentious, and beautifully 'felt'".
-Another saw "surety of draftsmanshlp", "fine perception that pierces to the essentials", and "well-related color".
+Another saw "surety of draftsmanship", "fine perception that pierces to the essentials", and "well-related color".
 A third said "her ability to invest her subjects with charm and grace adds to their integrity as works of art and makes increasingly preposterous the contention held by many of the so-called moderns that to be humanly charming is to lose aesthetic integrity."
 Edward Alden Jewell, the principal critic for the New York Times commented on Watson's "quiet passion of understanding that gets to the heart of essences".
 He also called attention to portraits that were, to him, " quite as subtle and gracefully wrought" as the flower paintings.
 One of these, "Beatrice Reading", is shown above, image no. 2.